anthonylucky1909/RetailDB/README.md

 ## Experiment Environment

-- SQL
+- **SQL Version:** MySQL
-- Visual Studio Code
+- **Development Tools:** Visual Studio Code
-- MySQL Database
+- **Database System:** MySQL Database

-## Experiment Process
+## Experiment Process and Results

 ### 1.1 Stored Procedure: Query Customer Orders for a Specific Product

-**Problem Description:**
+**Problem Overview:**
-The stored procedure retrieves customer ID, customer name, order ID, order quantity, and order amount for a given product name, sorted in descending order of order amount.
+This procedure is designed to retrieve detailed customer order information for a specific product.
+It returns customer IDs, names, order IDs, quantities, and the total order amount, with results sorted by descending order amounts.

 - **Execution Results:**
-   - For the product "32M DRAM", the query returns a list of customers and their orders, sorted by order amount.
+   - For the input product name "32M DRAM", the procedure effectively returns a sorted list of customers, along with their respective orders, in descending order of the order amount.
+This allows for quick analysis of which customers are purchasing the most expensive quantities of the given product.

 ### 1.2 Stored Procedure: Query Employees Hired Before a Given Employee

-**Problem Description:**
+**Problem Overview:**
-The stored procedure retrieves employee ID, name, gender, hire date, and department for employees hired before the given employee ID in the same department.
+This stored procedure queries employees who were hired before a specified employee within the same department, providing their employee IDs, names, genders, hire dates, and departmental affiliation.

 - **Execution Results:**
-   - For employee "E2008005", the query returns employees hired before this individual in the same department.
+   - Running this procedure with the employee ID "E2008005" retrieves all employees in the same department who were hired before this individual, offering insights into departmental seniority and hire trends.

 ### 2.1 Stored Function: Calculate Average Order Price of a Product

-**Problem Description:**
+**Problem Overview:**
-The stored function returns the average order price for a given product name.
+The function calculates the average order price for a product by dividing the total price of orders by the total quantity ordered.
+This offers an overview of pricing trends for a particular product.

 - **Execution Results:**
-   - For a product like "32M DRAM", the function returns an average price based on the order quantity and total price for all orders of that product.
+   - For the product "32M DRAM", the function calculates an average price that accounts for both quantity and total price of orders, providing valuable data for pricing strategy adjustments or marketing analyses.

 ### 2.2 Stored Function: Calculate Total Sales Quantity of a Product

-**Problem Description:**
+**Problem Overview:**
-The stored function calculates the total sales quantity for a given product ID.
-Products with sales greater than 4 are retrieved.
+This function computes the total sales quantity for a given product by summing up all order quantities where the product is listed.
+It also includes a filter to return only those products with sales quantities exceeding a threshold of 4.

 - **Execution Results:**
-   - The query returns products with total sales greater than 4 units, showing the product number, name, and sales quantity.
+   - The query efficiently returns products with total sales greater than 4 units, enabling the identification of best-sellers within the catalog, which can inform inventory management or promotional strategies.

 ### 3.1 Constraint: Limit Product Price

-**Problem Description:**
+**Problem Overview:**
-When inserting a product, if the price exceeds 1000, it will be capped at 1000.
+This trigger enforces a constraint that caps product prices at 1000.
+If an attempt is made to insert a product priced above this limit, the price is automatically adjusted to 1000.

 - **Execution Results:**
-   - When attempting to insert a product with a price of 1500, the price is automatically capped at 1000, ensuring it doesn't exceed the limit.
+   - When attempting to insert a product priced at 1500, the trigger correctly caps the price at 1000, ensuring adherence to pricing policies and preventing data integrity issues related to pricing inconsistencies.

 ### 3.2 Constraint: Adjust Employee Salary on Order Completion

-**Problem Description:**
+**Problem Overview:**
-When an employee completes a new order, their salary increases by 5%; if hired before 1992, they receive an additional 3% increase (total 8%).
+The trigger updates employee salaries based on order completion.
+Employees hired before 1992 receive an 8% salary increase, while others receive a 5% increase.
+This rule ensures that salary adjustments are systematically applied based on hire dates and order processing activities.

 - **Execution Results:**
-   - After inserting a new order into the `OrderMaster` table, the salary of the employee ("E2008005") is updated according to the defined salary adjustment rule.
+   - After inserting new orders, employee salaries are updated according to the specified rules, demonstrating effective use of triggers to implement business logic directly within the database.

 ### 4.1 Query: Top 20 Highest Paid Employees

-**Problem Description:**
+**Problem Overview:**
-Retrieve the top 20 highest paid employees.
+This query retrieves the top 20 highest-paid employees in descending order of their salaries, providing a quick way to evaluate compensation distribution within the organization.

 - **Execution Results:**
-   - The query returns a list of the top 20 highest-paid employees, ordered by salary in descending order.
+   - The query successfully returns a list of the top earners, enabling analysis of salary hierarchies and helping HR teams ensure competitive compensation for key employees.

 ### 4.2 Query: Insert New Customer

-**Problem Description:**
+**Problem Overview:**
-Insert a new customer into the customer table.
+The insertion query adds a new customer to the `Customer` table, capturing the customer's ID, name, address, and contact details.

 - **Execution Results:**
-   - A new customer ("Taikang Co., Ltd.") is successfully inserted into the `Customer` table, with all the provided details.
+   - A new customer, "Taikang Co., Ltd.", is successfully added to the database.
+This operation ensures that new customer data can be seamlessly integrated into the system, supporting customer relationship management (CRM) activities.

 ### 4.3 Deletion: Remove High-Salary Employees

-**Problem Description:**
+**Problem Overview:**
-Remove employees whose salary is greater than 5000.
+This deletion query removes employees with salaries exceeding 5000 from the `Employee` table.
+Such an operation may be necessary for compliance, cost control, or restructuring initiatives.

 - **Execution Results:**
-   - Employees with salaries over 5000 are successfully deleted from the `Employee` table.
+   - Employees with salaries over 5000 are successfully deleted from the database.
+The query highlights the importance of data management for compliance purposes and demonstrates how deletion queries can help in the maintenance of operational guidelines.

 ### 5. Dynamic SQL: Adjust Salary and Query Customer Information

-**Problem Description:**
+**Problem Overview:**
-Increase the salary of all employees in the "Sales Department" by 200.
-Retrieve customer names, addresses, and phone numbers from the customer table.
+This dynamic SQL procedure performs two key operations: it increases the salary of all employees in the "Sales Department" by 200, and it queries customer details (names, addresses, and phone numbers) from the `Customer` table.

 - **Execution Results:**
-   - The salary of all employees in the "Sales Department" is increased by 200.
-The customer details (names, addresses, and phone numbers) are retrieved from the `Customer` table.
+   - The salary adjustment is applied successfully to all sales department employees, and the customer data is retrieved without issues.
+This procedure showcases the power of dynamic SQL in automating complex updates and queries in a single execution.

 ## Database Structure